laisescorcio/postgraduate--node-js/README.md

     - 'node:fs/promises' [recommended, but not with Streams] - using the new async format: 'promises', using .then().catch(), async and await
     - 'node:fs' - same methods than 'node:fs/promises' but using a old async syntax, using callbacks functions

-- RandomUUI() - from node to define a random and unique Id

 - Three ways to frontend send informations to backend:
     1) Query params => /users?userId=1234567890&name=John
         When you need a stateful URL -- Stateful URL is a URL that can be changed by the user, the informations will be lost when the page is refreshed -- not storage in the server.